Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Introduction

 through the choice of $\tau$; see \cite{FrankRiedel2009}, \cite{ErhanYao1, ErhanYao2, BaySong14}, \cite{ChengRiedel13}, and \cite{NutzZhang15}, among many others.
 The second type, on the other hand, maximizes the best-case expected value

 see e.g. \cite{ErhanYao1, ErhanYao2}, \cite{ETZhang14}, \cite{BelomestnyKra2016}, and \cite{Yao11}.

 What is missing in the above literature is the agent's {\it attitude} towards ambiguity.
 Even with the same perceived ambiguity $\cP$, different agents may have different levels of ambiguity aversion, as shown empirically in \cite{Curley1989} and \cite{HeathTversky}.
-To accommodate ambiguity attitude, we incorporate the {\it $\alpha$-maxmin} preference, introduced in \cite{GhirardatoMacMar2004}, into the optimal stopping framework: the agent intends to maximize
+To differentiate ambiguity attitude from ambiguity itself, \cite{GhirardatoMacMar2004} develop an axiomatic foundation for decision making, leading to the first set of preference models that encode ambiguity attitude.
+More general models with ambiguity attitude are proposed subsequently in \cite{KlibanoffMM05}, \cite{Chatea}, among others.
+In this paper, we incorporate the {\it $\alpha$-maxmin} preference, introduced in Section 6 of \cite{GhirardatoMacMar2004}, into the optimal stopping framework: the agent intends to maximize

 where $\alpha\in [0,1]$ is a given constant that reflects the level of ambiguity aversion of the agent.
 Here, both {\it ambiguity} and {\it ambiguity attitude} are captured, by $\cP$ and $\alpha$, respectively.
 The case $\alpha=1$ amounts to the standard worst-case analysis, reflecting extreme aversion to ambiguity.
 The other extreme $\alpha=0$ depicts a purely ambiguity-loving agent who cares only about the best-case value.
+Note that an agent's preference is fully characterized by an $\alpha$-maxmin objective, such as \eqref{fucnal'}, as long as six basic axioms are satisfied; see Section 6 of \cite{GhirardatoMacMar2004}.
 The goal of this paper is to investigate stopping behavior under the $\alpha$-maxmin objective \eqref{fucnal'}.

 A distinctive challenge in solving \eqref{fucnal'} is {\it time inconsistency}: an optimal strategy we find today may no longer be optimal at future dates.
 That is, our future selves may very well deviate from the optimal strategy we set out to employ today.
 Consequently, finding an optimal stopping time, the ultimate goal in the standard literature, is not meaningful here.